Create more joy!

 Free software program i used: http://www.splinterware.com/products/idailydiary.htm

-My layout for each page in the diary were based on certain attributes, some of which are below:
+My layout for each page in the diary were based on certain attributes which were personal to me, some of which are below:

 - Daily Interactions